Chirakodinja Kinavukal

 Chirakodinja Kinavukal (English: Dreams with Broken Wings) is a 2015 Malayalam spoof film.
 Directed by debutant Santhosh Viswanath, the film has been produced by Listin Stephen under the banner of Magic Frames.
 It has the notable achievement of being the first ever Malayalam parody film.
-The film features Kunchacko Boban played triple role two leads and one cameo appearance alongside Sreenivasan and Rima Kallingal in the lead roles along with Joy Mathew, Mamukkoya, Saiju Kurup and Srinda Ashab.
+The film features Kunchacko Boban in triple role, two lead roles and one cameo appearance alongside Sreenivasan and Rima Kallingal in the lead roles.
 Chirakodinja Kinavukal released on 1 May to generally mixed to positive reviews.

 Plot

 Ambujakshan at long last gets to meet a director and a producer to narrate his story 'Chirakodinja Kinavukal', which he hopes would finally be made into a film.
 He declares that he has made a few changes to the script to meet the requirements of the new gen cinema, though the hero of his tale, Thayyalkkaran and his heroine Sumathi have not changed.

-As per Ambujakshan’s story, Sumathi falls in love with a local tailor, Thayyalkkaran.
+As per Ambujakshan's story, Sumathi falls in love with a local tailor, Thayyalkkaran.
 Virakuvettukaran, her father, a rich woodcutter, is against this relationship and decides to marry her off to an NRI.
 Since it is seemingly futile to stop the marriage, the tailor tries to commit suicide and gets hospitalized.
 Surprisingly, the marriage comes to a halt.
 Therefore, in the end, Sumathi and the Tailor reunite.